 What are the symptoms of dog car sickness?

 While dogs can’t tell us they are feeling sick, there are some signs that indicate your dog might be nauseous.
 As discussed, many dogs who are getting car sick will show some anxiety symptoms.
-Plus, you might notice signs like:
+Plus, you might notice symptoms of motion sickness like:

 - Pacing or being unable to lay down